ztimol/carb_analysis/readme.md

 ## 5) Known Bugs

-* Cannot run two or simulataneous simulations with namd_energy calc enabled.
+* Cannot run two or more simulataneous simulations with namd_energy calc enabled.